pohsuntw-lab/asns-public-definition/README.md

 - Was the original observation preserved after cleaning and calculation?
 - Can a conclusion be replayed and independently verified?

-ASNS provides the evidence layer required to answer these questions.
+ASNS proposes an evidence layer designed to answer these questions.

 ```mermaid
 flowchart TD